Egor4ik325/rankrise/README.md

 Amazon S3 will be used as a filesystem storage service.
 The following will be stored:

-- Content delivery network (static files: CSS, JS, JPEG, PNG)
+- Content delivery network - static files (CSS, JS, JPEG, PNG)

-- User uploads (media files: JPEG, PNG)
+- User uploads - static upload files (JPEG, PNG)